 This tutorial will demonstrate how to switch rows and columns in an excel chart.
 Suppose we are creating a chart in excel or working on an existing chart.
 During the time of working, we may need to modify the chart’s legends.
 For instance, we need the rows of data on the horizontal axis to appear on the vertical axis rather.
 So, to solve this we can switch rows and columns to get the data in our expected form.

-2 Methods to Switch Rows and Columns in Excel Chart
+How to Switch Rows and Columns in Excel Chart: 2 Easy Methods

 This article will discuss 2 methods to switch rows and columns in an excel chart.
 We’ll use the same dataset for both methods to demonstrate how they work.
 In the dataset, we can see the sales amounts of 2 people for January, February, and March.